msampaio/rpScripts/docs/source/programs/calculator.rst

     rpscripts calc -e score.xml

-The ``-d`` option runs the program in all available digital scores available in the given directory (XML, MXL, KRN, MIDI, and MID):
+The ``-d`` option runs the program in all available digital scores available in the given directory (XML, MXL, and KRN):

 .. code-block:: console